-The following information pertains to Dean's Office Summer Funding.
+The following information pertains to LILAC Summer Internship Funding.
 Please contact specific Centers and Departments for information regarding their funding programs.

 For information regarding eligibility and selection criteria, please consult the Frequently Asked Questions below.
 For questions about completing your application, please consult Tips for Applying.